Theory of Transverse Mode Instability in Fiber Amplifiers with Multimode Excitations: Theory and Results

 where, $P_{\rm th}$ is the TMI threshold, $L$ is the length of the fiber, $P^{\rm s}(0)$ and ${P^{\rm N}(0)}$ are the input signal and noise powers, respectively.
 We have introduced an overall thermo-optical coupling coefficient $\bar{\chi}$ which is equal to the maximum value of the effective thermo-optical coupling coefficients across all the modes and Stokes frequencies:

 A key insight from the multimode TMI threshold formula in Eq.~\ref{Eq:TMIth} is that TMI threshold is roughly inversely proportional to the overall thermo-optical coupling coefficient $\bar{\chi}$, which depends on both the fiber properties through $\chi_{mn}$ and the input power distribution, ${\Tilde{P^{\rm s}_n}}$.
 It also depends weakly (logarithmically) on the input noise power and the noise fraction $\xi$ at which the threshold is set.
 Also, any increase in input signal power (or, seed power) leads to a corresponding increase in the TMI threshold.
 Typically the input power is significantly smaller than the TMI threshold, thus the overall relative change due to a seed power increase is small\cite{tao2018comprehensive,dong2022accurate}.
+Note that in Eq.~\ref{Eq:TMIth0} we have approximated the total Stokes power by the Stokes power in the mode with maximum Stokes gain at Stokes frequency with peak gain.
+This is justified by the exponential nature of the Stokes growth.
+For a detailed derivation, see Supplementary Information Sec.II.
 It can be easily verified that when only the fundamental mode is excited ($\Tilde{P}_1 = 1, \Tilde{P}_{n\neq1}=0$), the overall thermo-optical coupling coefficient, $\bar{\chi}$ simplifies to $\chi_{21}$, reducing our multimode TMI threshold formula to a previously derived formula in studies which only consider single mode excitation\cite{dong2013stimulated}.
 More generally, multimode excitation provides a parameter space to control the overall thermo-optical coupling coefficient and the TMI threshold, even for a fixed fiber.
 The TMI threshold is highest for the signal power distribution which minimizes the maximum effective thermo-optical coupling coefficient.
 The amount of tunability therefore depends on the properties of the pairwise thermo-optical coupling coefficients which we discuss in detail in the next section.